SocialFinanceDigitalLabs/rtof-data-model-tools/website/index.md

 # Data Submissions

 Within each record page on this site, we have included sample data, providing an example of how data submissions should look.
-The page "Sample Submissions" provides a single row of data for each record, as well as mulitple downloadable links to sample data in excel - including both examples described below.
+We will update this webpage with an additional tab, titled "Sample Submissions" which will provide a single row of data for each record, as well as mulitple downloadable links to sample data in excel - including both examples described below.

 The RTOF datamodel is relational but does include many-to-one relationships that are not easily represented in pure tabular formats without either duplicating rows or columns.